Office of Student Life

 What to leave at home:

-• We will provide all necessary passwords and account names for the titles played during the camp session.
+• Camp staff will provide all necessary account access for titles played during the camp session.

-• Phones, toys, gadgets, Pokemon cards, electronic devices and money.
-Camp is not responsible for any lost items if campers choose to bring them.
+• Phones, toys, gadgets, Pokémon cards, electronic devices and money.
+Camp is not responsible for lost items if campers choose to bring them.